Criticism of the Church of Jesus Christ of Latter-day Saints: Sexuality

-Criticism regarding temples
+Sexual minorities

+The church's policies and treatment of sexual minorities have long been the subject of external criticism, as well as internal controversy and disaffection by members.
+Because of its ban against same-sex sexual activity and same-sex marriage, the LDS church taught for decades that any adherents attracted to the same sex could and should change that through sexual orientation change efforts and righteous striving.
+The church provided therapy and programs for attempting to change sexual orientation.

+Current teachings and policies leave homosexual members with the options of entering a mixed-orientation opposite-sex marriage, or lifelong celibacy.
+Some have argued that church teachings against homosexuality or non-traditional gender expressions, and the mistreatment of LGBTQ members by other adherents and leaders have contributing to their elevated rates of PTSD and depression, as well as LDS LGBTQ suicide and teen homelessness.
+The church's decades-long, political involvement opposing US same-sex marriage laws has further garnered criticism and protests.

+Temples

-Critics find fault with the church's temple policies and ceremonies, which include an endowment ceremony, weddings, and proxy baptism for the dead.
+Many of the church's temple policies and ceremonies have been the subject of criticism; such ceremonies include an endowment, weddings, and proxy baptism for the dead.

 Temple admission restricted

 Richard and Joan Ostling, and Hugh F. Pyle state that the LDS Church's policy on temple admission is unreasonable, noting that even relatives cannot attend a temple marriage unless they are members of the church in good standing.
 The Ostlings, the Institute for Religious Research, and Jerald and Sandra Tanner say that the admission rules are unreasonable because admission to the temple requires that a church member must first declare that they pay their full tithe before they can enter a temple.
 The Mormonism Research Ministry calls this "coerced tithing" because church members that do not pay the full tithe cannot enter the temple, and thus cannot receive the ordinances required to receive the highest order of exaltation in the next life.